 Here’s a compact illustration of the whole process in one scheme:

-As mentioned earlier, choosing the right solutions and frameworks for building system functionality has the direct impact on the success of the project.
-In practice, it’s always more reasonable and cheaper to choose the right tools in advance than rebuilding the whole system later.
+As mentioned earlier, choosing the right solutions and frameworks for building system functionality has a direct impact on the success of the project.
+In practice, it’s always more reasonable and cheaper to choose the right tools in advance than to rebuild the whole system later.

-Therefore, we need a strategy on how to compare different libraries, solutions and frameworks and choose the right components for the future system.
+Therefore, we need a strategy on how to compare software products, libraries, solutions and frameworks and choose the right components for the future system.

-By the way, this process can be performed at every stage of software development, starting from the original architecture to building new features at different iterations.
+By the way, this process can be performed at every stage of your project, starting from the software development discovery phase to solution architecture to building new features at different iterations.

 Step 1.
 Define the alternatives